 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrendered were taken and it was consolidated into Camp 1 on October 30, 1942.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.